-- Algebra: solving a system of two or more linear equations with two or more unknowns; basic operations with exponents, both positive and negative; operations with n^{th} roots - How to graph a function of a single argument/variable - How to determine the slope value of a function - Calculus: A function of a single argument/variable and its first-order derivative and its graphing; derivative as slope of curve; basic differential rules such as product rule, division rule, power rule and total differentiation rule; polynomial functions differentiation; a multivariate function and its first order partial derivative; constrained optimizations - Difference between constants and variables - Basic linear algebra operations like addition of matrices and computing determinants
+- Algebra: solving a system of two or more linear equations with two or more unknowns; basic operations with exponents, both positive and negative; operations with n^{th} roots - How to graph a function of a single argument/variable - How to determine the slope value of a function - Calculus: A function of a single argument/variable and its first-order derivative and its graphing; derivative as slope of curve; basic differential rules such as product rule, division rule, power rule and total differentiation rule; polynomial functions differentiation; a multivariate function and its first order partial derivative - Difference between constants and variables

 Note that the above list is merely suggestive in nature and it is not intended to be exhaustive by any means.

+As mentioned above, the prerequisites for this course are: College Algebra and Econ.
+2010, 2020 and 3620.
 If you think you need help with any of the concepts listed above, I strongly encourage you to seek help from me or the TA.